container-job-runner/container-job-runner.github.io/_posts/quick-start/local-jobs/2020-09-14-4-listing-jobs.md

 91593e3c5fcc     fedora-sc           python3 script.py 5                     Exited (0) 14 hours ago
 ================================================================================================================
 ```
 By default, this command shows the ID of a job, the stack it ran in, the command, and the status.
-The ID propery of a job serves as an identifier that you will pass as an argument to certain cjr commands whenever you want to interact with a job.
+The ID property of a job serves as an identifier that you can pass as an argument to other cjr commands whenever you want to interact with a job.

 To only see running jobs add the flag `--running`.
 Similarly, the flag `--exited` only shows exited jobs.
 If you want to see all the properties of a job add the flag `--verbose`.